pemcg/manageiq-automation-howto-guide/chapter17/service_hierarchies.md

 #### Button
 ##### Service Dialog

-We create a simple Service Dialog with dynamic drop-down element name _service_:
+We create a simple Service Dialog with dynamic drop-down element name **service**:

 ![screenshot](images/screenshot79.png)

 ##### Dialog Element Method

-The dynamic drop-down element in the Service Dialog calls a method _list\_services_.
+The dynamic drop-down element in the Service Dialog calls a Method `list_services`.
 We only wish to display a Service in the drop-down list if the user has permissions to see it via their RBAC filter.
 We define methods to retrieve a user's RBAC filter array, and to check that a service has a tag that matches the filter:

 ```ruby
 def get_current_group_rbac_array(user, rbac_array=[])